 As you can see by the table, our system had no violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below New York State requirements.
+It should be noted that the action level for lead was exceeded in 2 samples collected.
 We are required to present the following information on lead in drinking water: